SebastianM-C/singularity-recipes/README.md

-# singularity
+# singularity-repipes
-Singularity container recipes
+This repository contains several Singularity container recipes for various applications and services.
+Consult each folder for more details regarding each one.